Plastic (pronounced plas-tik)

 chemist Leo Baekeland (1863-1944) while working in the US.

-The “plastics” at lunch with plastic packaging on plastic trays, Mean Girls (2004).
+The “plastics” at lunch with product-placement, plastic packaging and plastic trays, Mean Girls (2004).
+Note the plastic straws.

 Plastic explosive (explosive material with a putty-like